tylerthecoder/TylerCraft/DEVLOG.md

 What happens if you die?
 Maybe you just teleport back to the spawn.

+Okay, now I'm testing the server again.
+I've found a couple errors and a lot fo files that didn't build.
+Now I'm getting an issue with the entity serialization, the components are not being serialized when being saved to the db.
+Idk what is going on.

 # 05_26_25

 I made the UI yesterday and it is coming along.
 I need to figure out what to do next.
 I think making the belt work seems good.